shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step2.md

 Grok syntax provides an easier way to parse logs than pure regular expressions.
 You can write parsing rules with the <a href="https://docs.datadoghq.com/logs/processing/parsing/overview" target="_blank">%{MATCHER:EXTRACT:FILTER} syntax</a>:

 - <a href="https://docs.datadoghq.com/logs/processing/parsing/?tab=matcher#matcher-and-filter" target="_blank">Matcher</a> - rule (possibly a reference to another token rule) that describes what type of element (number, word, notSpace, etc.) to expect for an attribute

-- Extract (optional) - an identifier representing the capture destination for the piece of text matched by the Matcher.
+- <a href="https://docs.datadoghq.com/logs/processing/parsing/?tab=matcher#parsing-a-specific-text-attribute" target="_blank">Extract</a> (optional) - an identifier representing the capture destination for the element matched by the matcher.

-- <a href="https://docs.datadoghq.com/logs/processing/parsing/?tab=filter#matcher-and-filter" target="_blank">Filter</a> (optional) -  a post-processor of the match to transform it.
+- <a href="https://docs.datadoghq.com/logs/processing/parsing/?tab=filter#matcher-and-filter" target="_blank">Filter</a> (optional) -  a post-processor that transforms the element

 Let's start with a simple example of using matchers `%{matcher:attribute}` to parse the following log.